 It’s such a busy season, be sure to take time to relax and let someone else do the cooking (and brewing and distilling) once in awhile.
 Browse our restaurant, brewery, cidery, coffee shop and distillery lists for something that’s sure to hit the spot.

-The Michigan Department of Health and Human Services has issued Pause to Save Lives, a three-week order pausing indoor restaurant service from November 18 through December 8.
-During this period, many restaurants continue to serve guests through outdoor dining and carryout/delivery service.
+Michigan restaurants are currently permitted to open for indoor dining service beginning February 1 – but limits on capacity and operating hours continue to impact their bottom lines.
+Many restaurants continue to serve guests through outdoor dining and carryout/delivery service.
 We encourage you to check with an establishment directly to confirm hours of operation, takeout services, and outdoor dining availability.